-The SBA is a student service organization.
+The Student Bar Association (SBA) is a student service organization.
 It is administered by student officers elected by the student body.
 The purpose of the organization is to make students aware of obligations and responsibilities existing for lawyers through bar association activities; to promote a consciousness of professional responsibility; and to provide a forum for students.
 The SBA actively develops programs and social activities for the student body.
-The officers and representatives serve liaisons to the Law School Administration.
+The officers and representatives serve as liaisons to the Law School Administration.